trace-01/INITIAL-PROJECT/README.md

 This Dashboard I created by utilizing Mo Chen data Set and online tutorial.
 It collects house pricing of King County located in Washington state thought the years period of time.
 *<br>1.
 Used excel  file Housedata dataset*
 *<br>2.
 Used distinct Tableau tools*
 *<br>3.
-The intent for the dashboard is to demostrate how the size and location effect the house sale price in King county on over a period of time*
+The intent for the dashboard is to demostrate how the size and location effect the house sale price in King county over a period of time*